 A ray of light lit the red berries that were waiting to be picked.
 We paused for a moment and looked at the vast expanse of greenery on the slopes of the Baba Budan Giri Hills that girdled Chikmagalur.
 This is the birthplace of coffee, where the seed was first sown more than 350 years ago.

 The Wild Coffee

-My grand father had told us how the beans had slowly journeyed from the seer’s backyard into Karnataka.
-The local farmers planted the saplings in the neighbouring villages around forests and mountains .
+My grandfather had told us how the beans had slowly journeyed from the seer’s backyard into Karnataka.
+The local farmers planted the saplings in the neighboring villages around forests and mountains.
 It soon became a commodity for trade from the Malenad region.
-Coffee was taken by merchants to the West coast and from there sold to Arabs in exchange for salt and gold .
+Coffee was taken by merchants to the West coast and from there sold to Arabs in exchange for salt and gold.
 The wild coffee slowly moved from Chikmagalur towards Mysore and Kodagu or Coorg as we know it.

 Coorg coffee plantations

-Kodagu’s tryst with coffee soon started .
+Coorg or Kodagu’s tryst with coffee soon started.
 It is believed that the bean was brought in here by the Mopla community from Kerala who traded with the Arabs.
-The locals cultivated coffee in the Nalknad area and initially and it is probable that most of the coffee grown initially were wild coffee .
-Soon small holdings came up on the fertile slopes of the Western Ghats which were too steep to grow rice.
+The locals cultivated coffee in the Nalknad area and initially and it is probable that most of the coffee grown initially was wild coffee.
+Soon small holdings came upon the fertile slopes of the Western Ghats which were too steep to grow rice.

 The Mysore Maharajas’ trysts with coffee